-Vegan Borscht - everything you wanted to know about making this traditional Ukrainian Soup.
+This Vegan Borscht recipe captures the flavor of authentic borscht in a vegan form.
 Picky kids approved, this healthy recipe won't skimp on flavor.
-I make this easy vegetable Borscht with beans and cabbage every week and I'm confident you'll love it too.
+As a Ukrainian, I make this easy vegetable Borscht with beans and cabbage every week and I'm confident you'll love it too.
+This post features everything you wanted to know about making this traditional Ukrainian Soup.

 Also, try this delicious Slow-Cooker Borscht and Cauliflower Borscht.